ihmeuw/vivarium_research/docs/source/other_models/pregnancy/index.rst

 .. todo::

-   Determine the treshold of gestational age at which a loss of pregnancy is classified as a stillbirth rather than miscarriage for the GBD covariate.
+   Determine the threshold of gestational age at which a loss of pregnancy is classified as a stillbirth rather than miscarriage for the GBD covariate.
 Standard thresholds are 20 or 24 weeks.

 Vivarium Modeling Strategy
 ----------------------------